sriharsha9598/BuddyWallet/README.md

-Note: Go through the "WORKING DEMO.mp4" file uploaded to see the UI design and working of this project.
+Note: Go through the "WORKING DEMO.mp4" file uploaded here, to see the UI design and working of this project.

 Abstract-